-Besides the great location, the apartment is well equipped with modern and clean spacious bathroom, kitchen with SMEG equipment, bedroom, living room, digital television and free superfast wifi (and LAN).
+Besides the great location and comfortable bed, the apartment is well equipped with modern and clean spacious bathroom, kitchen with SMEG equipment, bedroom, living room, digital television and free superfast wifi (and LAN).

 Some basics will be available upon arrival: